 Despite only one door, we think the Arete is one of the more versatile tents in our review.

-The interior fabric breathed better and handled condensation better than the MSR Remote or the Mountain Hardwear Trango 2 and proved far better than all the single wall models.
+The interior fabric breathes and handles condensation well.
 The two small vents on top certainly helped, and while there's only a single small door, the mesh panel makes the best use of the space.
 You can leave the door nearly fully open even on rainy days as the vestibule protects it well.

-At $360, the REI Arete ASL 2 is a fantastic value simply for the fact that is quite functional and lightweight for a 4 season tent.
+The Arete ASL 2 is a fantastic value simply for the fact that it is quite functional and lightweight for a 4 season tent.
 It works well for the type of mountaineering and winter camping that most people will use it for at half the price of many others.
-Simply look at this model compared to the MSR Remote 2 ($800), its less than half the price!!!
-The Remote is a little burlier and sports a much larger vestibule, but its actually heavier and as we mentioned the Arete is fine for the trips most people will use it for, like Mt.
-Rainier and below treeline winter camping adventures.